 Make stock-based sauces.

 Comfort foods like macaroni and cheese and creamy soups use heavy cream to create the sauces.
-You can reduce the fat and calorie content by using chicken or vegetable stock in place of the cream.
+You can reduce the fat and calorie content by using chicken or vegetable stock instead of cream.
 The stock will often thicken just as well as cream when combined with flour and butter for the roux.
 Just be sure to select low-sodium or no-salt-added stocks because store-bought varieties are often high in sodium.

 Use lean meats and vegetable substitutes.